Great Lakes Law

 Supreme Court rejects state’s claim of ownership of groundwater, extends equitable apportionment doctrine to disputed Memphis aquifer

-In an unanimous opinion by Chief Justice Roberts, the U.S. Supreme Court has rejected Mississippi’s claims of state ownership of groundwater within its territorial boundaries.
-The Court instead, as a matter of first impression, extended the equitable apportionment doctrine for flowing waters and resources to the disputed Memphis aquifer.
-Over two decades of litigation in federal courts, Mississippi has pressed its claim of sovereign ownership of groundwater in the aquifer within its state boundaries.
-Based...
+The U.S. Supreme Court has rejected Mississippi’s claims of state ownership of groundwater within its territorial boundaries.
+Mississippi v.
+Tennessee, 595 U.S. 15 (2021).
+Chief Justice Roberts authored a unanimous opinion for the Court.
+The Court rejected state ownership of groundwater and instead, as a matter of first impression, extended the equitable apportionment doctrine for flowing waters and resources to the disputed Memphis aquifer.
+Over two decades of litigation in federal courts, Mississippi has pressed...
 Read more →

 Posted in Canada and Transboundary Waters, Public Trust, Water Law Reform | Permalink